Conformal perturbation theory from open string field theory: Acknowledgments

 \section{Acknowledgments}

 We thank Mat\v{e}j Kudrna, Jakub Vo\v{s}mera, Tom\'{a}\v{s} Proch\'{a}zka and Xi Yin for useful discussions.
 This work has been supported by Grant Agency of the Czech Republic, under the grant EXPRO 20-25775X.
+We thank the Centro de Ciencias de Benasque Pedro Pascual for hospitality and providing a stimulating environment during the final stages of this work, as well as the participants of the Matrix Models and String Field Theory workshop for fruitful discussions.